 - Our expense reporting tool Concur has over 50 rules in place that will trigger a flag for audit review if any exception is noted.
 Any expense report with such a flag will be reviewed.
 Additionally, a percentage of expense reports with no flags are sampled.

-- We audit an average of 75% of expense reports annually which account for roughly 95% of travel related expenses.
+- We audit an average of 75% of expense reports annually which account for roughly 95% of travel-related expenses.

 - 25% random audit is conducted, plus by audit rule.

-- We conduct pre-payment audits, as well as post-payment, and are in the process of implementing an AI based application to audit 100% of expense reports.
+- We conduct pre-payment audits, as well as post-payment, and are in the process of implementing an AI-based application to audit 100% of expense reports.

 While there are various approaches used, and with differences in the frequency and the percentage Travel & Expense reports reviewed, most member companies perform some type of expense report audit.
-What is caught in the audit process will vary and, although a of level of misuse from honest mistakes or an inattention to detail is probably more likely than intentional fraud, both are costly.
+What is caught in the audit process will vary and, although a of the level of misuse from honest mistakes or inattention to detail is probably more likely than intentional fraud, both are costly.
 Developing processes that consider risks and put into place appropriate controls is an important fiduciary duty for any Travel & Expense process.
 Fortunately, for Peeriosity members, it is easy to quickly compare current processes with the processes of leading peers, where all can benefit from candid discussions regarding what works well and what doesn’t.